Whether it’s traveling in a foreign country, camping in my home province, or hiking a local trail, I always carry my trusty DJI drone with me.

 Just like a regular camera, the video resolution on most drones can be modified.
 So, it’s best to find a drone that has a wide range of video resolutions.

-Most high quality drones are able to shot 720p and 1080p at up to 120 FPS, all the way up to 4K at 30 FPS.
+Most high quality drones are now able to shot up to 4K at 120 FPS.
 This gives you the option to record slow-motion or high definition shots.

 2 or 3-Axis Gimbal